Azure/azure-resource-provider-sdk/docs/publisher-portal.md

 Publisher Portal Guide
 ===
-The [Publisher Portal](http://publish.marketplace.windowsazure.com) in a web site where you can create and manage your offering.
+The [Publisher Portal](http://publish.marketplace.windowsazure.com) is the web site where you can create and manage your offering.
 This process involves several steps:

 1. Login with a Microsoft account.
 If you do not have a Microsoft account, [get one](http://go.microsoft.com/fwlink/p/?LinkID=238657).
 2. Tell us about your company e.g. who do we contact for customer support, and where do we send electronic payments.